Stephen Hasner | Workers' Compensation | November 21, 2018

 What many people don’t realize, however, is that an employee does not have to take all twelve weeks off at once; you don’t even have to take an entire day off.
 If your doctor recommends that you lighten your workload, you can do so by taking a few hours off each day until your time off adds up to twelve 40-hour work weeks.
 Employees should be aware of this added flexibility when considering their options.

-If your doctor has recommended that you lighten your workload, and your employer has refused to comply, contact Hasner Law to schedule a free consultation with one of our experienced attorneys.
+If your doctor has recommended that you lighten your workload, and your employer has refused to comply.
+Reach out to our legal team to see how we can help.